NexusBot-official/Nexus/DATA_HANDLING.md

 ## Overview

-This document explains how Nexus Bot handles, stores, and protects data.
+This document explains how Sentinel Bot handles, stores, and protects data.

 ## Data Collection